miriamfrank23/Fantasy-Recipes-frontend/README.md

 # README

-Fantasy-themed recipe site for sharing your Harry Potter, Lord of the Rings, or Star Wars recipes with other fans
+Javascript fantasy-themed recipe site for sharing your Harry Potter, Lord of the Rings, or Star Wars recipes with other fans